exiang/open_hub_wiki/Configuration.md

 Since this file hold important information about your system including database access credential and other keys and passwords, you will wanto make sure it is not expose to the public.

 ## Config Files
+Historically, configuration are done in these config PHP files instead of .env.
+Other than advance use case, you should not have to touch these files now.

-Historically, configuration are done in PHP files.
-Yii framework architecture used 2 main configuration files: `main.php` and `console.php`.
+Yii Framework architecture used 2 main configuration files: `main.php` and `console.php`.

 ### config.yaml
 A human readable & machine parsable format YAML file to describe all configuration and store their meta data.